louweal/hashpress-docs/docs/plugins/hashpress-pay.md

 # HashPress Pay

-HederaPay allows users to integrate Hedera transactions into their WordPress websites and WooCommerce shops.
+HashPress Pay allows users to integrate Hedera transactions into their WordPress websites and WooCommerce shops.

 ## Dependencies